 The Neiman Marcus Chocolate Chip Cookie

-1 1/2 teaspoons ground coffee (I used Trader Joe’s Columbian Instant)
+- 1 1/2 tsp ground coffee (I used Trader Joe’s Columbian Instant)

 In a separate bowl, sift together flour, baking powder, baking soda, and salt.
 Gradually add this flour mixture to the mixer (the butter + sugar bowl) while beating on low speed.
 Beat for about 15 seconds and add in chocolate chips and coffee.